fmi-alg/libdts2/Readme.md

 It essentialy provides an adaptor class for the (Delaunay) triangulation algorithms that are provided by CGAL.
 Any other triangulation algorithms/data structures following the triangulation concepts of CGAL should work aswell.

+### Basic idea
+The 2D triangulation data structure of CGAL distinguishes between inner faces and outer faces.
+An inner face is a triangle that is within the convex hull of the point set.
+An outer face on the other hand consists of two vertices of the convex hull and the infinite vertex.
+This design simplifys many tasks in the construction of algorithm.
+Since we want to map the sphere on the 2D triangulation we have to deal with these pecularities.
+To this end we introduce 4 new vertices into our initial triangulation.
+One is at the south-pole and the other 3 form a small triangle around the north-pole.
+Furthermore we place the infinite vertex on the nort-pole.
+In essence we now have 3 inner faces each having the north-pole as a vertex and two vertices of the northern points.
+Furthermore there are 3 outer faces connected to the infinite vertex as two vertices of the northern points.
+We now implement all necessary predicates based on this mapping.
+The downside of this is of course that it is not possible to add points that would fall inside of the outer faces.
+It also now possible to create a triangulation not having the triangles of this initial construction.

 ## Scope
 This library currently supports Delaunay and Constrained Delaunay Triangulations without intersecting segments.
 There is also support for Constrained Delaunay Triangulations where segments are allowed to intersect.